 - Add the butter one piece at a time, about every 10 seconds, ensuring it's cold (you can keep some in refrigerator while you're adding pieces).
 Continue to mix on low until the mixture is a fine crumbly texture.
-Add milk, and mix on low speed until just moistened.
-Increase to medium speed and mix for 3 minutes.
-Scrape the sides of the bowl and begin to add the egg mixture in 3 separate batches; beat on medium speed for 20 seconds after each addition.
+Add milk, and mix on low speed for 5 minutes.
+Scrape the sides of the bowl and begin to add the egg mixture in 3 separate batches, mixing until light and fluffy, about 4 minutes.
+(You want to ensure that the batter is homogenous.)
 Fold once or twice to ensure the batter at bottom of bowl is incorporated.

 - Divide the batter in two, spreading it evenly with a small offset palette knife.
 If you have a kitchen scale, weigh to ensure 2 even layers.

 - Bake until a cake tester comes out with a few crumbs when inserted into the center, about 30 minutes.
 Be so careful to not over-bake.
 Check cake at 20 minutes, but not before, and then set the timer for 5 minute intervals.
 Let cool on racks for 10 minutes before loosening the sides with a small metal spatula, and invert onto greased wire racks.
 Gently turn cakes back up, so the tops are up and cool completely.

 - Wrap tightly and store at room temperature for up to 2 days, refrigerator for up to 5 days, or frozen for up to 2 months.
 Best eaten the same day as baked.